myelintek/documentation/content/admin.rst

 Webhook
 -------

 Webhook is designed to help calculate system usage data.
-Webhook is triggered at the next events: lab stop/start/restart/delete, job start/stop/delete.
+Webhook is triggered at the next events: lab stop/start/restart/delete.
 Webhook sends POST request to the specified url containing data in the next format:

 .. code-block:: python